 This organic cotton-filled pillow comes in five sizes: travel 12″ x 16″, child 16″ x 20″, standard 20″ x 26″ , queen 20″ x 31″, and king 20″ x 36″.
 This organic pillow is a good option for people who prefer firm pillows.

-One of the most important things when choosing the right memory foam pillow is its toxicity level.
+The toxicity level is one of the most important things when choosing the right memory foam pillow.
 Normal memory foam pillows may contain chemicals, such as formaldehyde, toxic flame retardants, and VOCs (volatile organic compounds), that will be off-gassing for many months to come.

 Thanks to the CertiPur-US certificate, you can be sure that this environmentally friendly pillow has got no flame retardants, formaldehyde, mercury, lead, heavy metals, phthalates, and other toxic chemicals.

-Layla Sleep offers a fully adjustable pillow filled with CertiPur certified memory foam.
+Layla Sleep offers a fully adjustable pillow filled with CertiPur-certified memory foam.
 The pillow comes a bit overstuffed, if you find it too high, you can easily remove some of the filling thanks to the machine-washable zippered cover.

-The Nolah AirFoam™ Pillow is a non toxic cooling memory foam pillow.
+The Nolah AirFoam™ Pillow is a non-toxic cooling memory foam pillow.
 The innovative foam filling is CertiPur-US certified, free from toxic chemicals and designed to keep you cool at night and the cotton cover enables air circulation and keeps you feeling dry and fresh throughout the night.

-This non toxic pillow is quite soft and provides plenty of bounce offering comfortable head and neck support.
-The Nolah AirFoam™ environmentally friendly pillow is a great choice for side sleepers, back sleepers, and combo sleepers that need neck aligning and relieving pressure from the shoulders.
+This non-toxic pillow is quite soft and provides plenty of bounce, offering comfortable head and neck support.
+The Nolah AirFoam™ environmentally friendly pillow is a great choice for side, back, and combo sleepers needing neck aligning and relieving pressure from the shoulders.

-Additionally, the pillow has been tested with all kinds of sleepers, and it’s bound to be a great choice for side sleepers, back sleepers, and stomach sleepers, as it’s pliable and won’t lose its shape.
+Additionally, the pillow has been tested with all kinds of sleepers, and it’s bound to be a great choice for side sleepers, back sleepers, and stomach sleepers, as it’s pliable and won’t lose shape.
 Be sure to check our Molecule Eucalyptus Sheets review!